KinRap/GitHubDesktopConceptTopic/index.md

 ### 4. Changes/History View

 Located in the middle of the screen.
 It offers recommendations for potential next actions.
+In History it shows changed files.

 ### Summary